 More than a quarter of Lynchburg residents live in a food desert, according to a study by the USDA.
 That’s more than any other city in Virginia.
 Lynchburg Grows had been addressing this challenge through its support of community gardens, but the staff and board wanted to do more.
 In 2015, Live Healthy Lynchburg, in cooperation with Lynchburg Grows, came up with the idea of the mobile produce van.
 Together, they secured funding from Centra Foundation and purchased a 1996 Chevy van, then met with local church leaders to help them identify logical drop-off points in the areas with the most need.

 Today, the van distributes produce three days a week to ten different locations.
-Through a partnership with the USDA's SNAP, the van accepts WIC and EBT card payments.
+Through a partnership with the USDA's SNAP, the van accepts EBT card payments.
 Shoppers can buy not only produce from Lynchburg Grows, but also fruit, bread, and products from other local farms.